-4. Running OS/2 Icon - Basic Information
+3. Running MS-DOS/386 Icon - Basic Information

 Files containing Icon programs must have the extension .icn.
 Such files should be plain text files (without line numbers or other extraneous information).
-The icont translator produces an "icode" file that can be executed by iconx.
-For example, an Icon program in the file prog.icn is translated by icont prog.icn iconx prog.icx icont prog.icn -x
+The command processor icont produces an "icode" file that can be executed by iconx.
+For example, an Icon program in the file prog.icn is translated and linked by icont prog.icn iconx prog.icx icont prog and iconx prog